soniaturcotte/soniaturcotte.com/writing/oak-of-honor.md

 But this attention to trees, or a tree, isn’t exactly unique.
 In 2013, the city of Melbourne set up [a website](http://melbourneurbanforestvisual.com.au/), assigning each tree a unique ID and email, for members of the public to report problems – “Email this tree.”

-An invitation which resulted in lots of emails, love letters, to trees.
+An invitation which resulted – unintentionally but perhaps in hindsight not unexpected – in lots of emails.
+Love letters to trees.
 You can [read some of the letters here](https://www.theatlantic.com/technology/archive/2015/07/when-you-give-a-tree-an-email-address/398210/).

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/23390711/original_756e8b94436a8041a46374f86e68e0c6.jpg?1693416266?bc=0" alt="Full view of the oak full of young, bright green leaves.
 Blue skies.">